belisky/cdond-c3-projectstarter/README.md

 This is **AWS** Cloud Devops project in which i built a **Blue-Green CI/CD** pipeline using **CircleCI** that:

-- Sets up both frontend and Backend Infrastructure using cloudFormation templates,
+- Sets up both frontend and Backend Infrastructure using AWS cloudFormation templates,
 - Gives email/Slack notifications after a job fails,
 - Rolls back changes when there is a failed job in the deployment pipeline,
 - Monitors the state of Infrastructure(Servers) involved using prometheus.